-□ Form #40a
+□ Form #70

-Included with the papers served upon you is Form #40a - Notice and Acknowledgment of Receipt of Summons and Petition.
+Included with the papers served upon you is Form 70 - Notice and Acknowledgment of Receipt of Summons and Petition.
 Fill out this form.
 Complete page 3 and sign before a notary public to verify that you received the documents.

 If you fail to sign and return this form to your spouse, the Sheriff will need to deliver the same papers to you.
-You may be required to pay the Sheriff's cost for this service.
+You may be required to pay the Sheriff's costs for this service.
 Once you have signed and returned this form, you must file your response in 21 days or a default will be entered against you.

-STEP 2. -- Filling Out The Forms
+STEP 2. - Filling Out The Forms.

-Note: You may want to use a pen with blue ink so you know which are the originals.
+Note: You might want to use a pen with blue ink so you always know which are the originals and which are copies.
+Also, put N/A ("not applicable") in any spaces that don't apply to your situation.

-□ Form #55 Each row corresponds with a paragraph in the Petition that was filed by your spouse.
+Form #90 Each row corresponds with a paragraph in the Petition that was filed by your spouse.
 Fill in every row stating whether you agree or disagree.
 If you disagree, give your reason.
 Sign pages 3 and 4 in front of a notary public.

-□ Form #56a Complete.
+Notaries can be found at the Clerk of Court or at banks, law offices, etc. Form #91 Fill in every section.
+Sign on pages 10 & 11 in front of a notary public.
+If you need assistance developing a parenting plan, consult with the Court Judicial District Parenting Guidelines, Rule 12(f), which can be found via internet at http://www/montanacourts.org/dcourt/rules/local/4th.pdf.
+Form #92a Form #92b Complete.
 Sign on page 6 in front of a notary public.

-□ Form #56b Complete and sign.
+Complete and sign.

-STEP 3. -- Making Copies
+STEP 3. -- Making Copies.

-Make 2 copies of Forms 40a, 55, 56a and 56b.
+□ Make 2 copies of Forms 70, 90, 91, 92a and 92b.
 One copy will be for your own personal records.
-The others, except for #56a, will be needed for the following steps.
+The others, except for #92a, you will need for the following steps.